-A. Upon the request of a parent or guardian, the school district will provide transportation according to Minnesota Statute except for those students whose transportation privileges have been revoked or have been voluntarily surrendered by the student's parent or guardian.

-Hastings Public Schools has determined walking distance parameters which allows for transportation for elementary students (grades K-4) for students residing more than .75 miles from school, and for secondary students (grades 5-8) for students residing more than 1.75 miles from either the middle school or high school.
-A shuttle service provides transportation between the secondary buildings.

-- B. At the discretion of the school district, transportation along regular school bus routes may also be provided, where space is available, to any person where such use of a bus does not interfere with the transportation of students.
-The cost of providing such transportation must be paid by those individuals using these services or some third-party payor.
-Bus transportation also may be provided along school bus routes when space is available for participants in early childhood family education programs and school readiness programs if these services do not result in an increase in the school district's expenditures for transportation. - C. For purposes of stabilizing enrollment and reducing mobility, the school district may, at its discretion, establish a full-service school zone and may provide transportation for students attending a school in that full-service school zone.
+- A. Upon the request of a parent or guardian, the school district shall provide transportation to and from school, at the expense of the school district, for all resident students who reside two miles or more from the school, except for those students whose transportation privileges have been revoked or have been voluntarily surrendered by the student's parent or guardian. - B. It shall be the policy of the school district to provide transportation to and from school, at the expense of the school district, for all resident elementary (K-5) students who reside approximately .7 miles or more from the school, and for all secondary (6-12) students who reside approximately 1.0 miles or more from the school except for those students whose transportation privileges have been revoked or have been voluntarily surrendered by the student's parent or guardian.
+(Minn.
+Stat. § 123B.88, Subd.
+1) - C. The school district may, in its discretion, also provide transportation to any student to and from school, at the expense of the school district, for any other purpose deemed appropriate by the school board, such as safely crossing hazardous conditions.
+Hazardous crossings include Minnesota State Highways 55 and 25, US Highway 12, BNSF railroad tracks at Wright County Highway 19, Wright County Highway 35 and Wright County Highway 20. - D. In the discretion of the school district, transportation along regular school bus routes may also be provided, where space is available, to any person where such use of a bus does not interfere with the transportation of students.
+Parents of pupils not eligible for bus transportation may purchase transportation if additional seats are available.
+These purchases will be between contractor and other party.
+This includes part-time secondary students, early childhood family education participants and area learning center students.
+The cost of providing such transportation must be paid by those individuals using these services or some third-party payor, with the exception of early childhood family education participants and area-learning center students if the provision of such transportation services can be provided without an increase in the school district's expenditures.
+(Minn.
+Stat. § 123B.88, Subd.
+10, 11, 12, and 13) - E. For purposes of stabilizing enrollment and reducing mobility, the school district may, in its discretion, establish a full-service school zone and may provide transportation for students attending a school in that full-service school zone.
 A full-service school zone may be established for a school that is located in an area with higher than average crime or other social and economic challenges and that provides education, health or human services, or other parental support in collaboration with a city, county, state, or nonprofit agency.